Settings and Navigating in Newsbin

 Settings: Spam Filters

-As you can probably imagine, not everything that you can find on Usenet is kosher.
-Newsgroups can contain anything from text discussions to pictures, multimedia, and video.
+Newsbin Pro has support for a powerful spam filtering system.
+As you can probably imagine, not everything that you can read on Usenet is kosher.
+Popular newsgroups can provide access to anything from text discussions to pictures, multimedia, and video.
 This massive availability of data also means that you have to be careful that your downloads are what they claimed to be and not something malicious.
-Newsbin, however, comes loaded with spam filtering features that can auto-detect if a post is likely to be spam or even viruses.
-Suspect posts can include RAR files that are encrypted, password protected, and especially those that are hiding executable files inside them.
-When an executable is hidden inside a RAR file, it is usually a trojan just waiting to make your computer part of a botnet or worse.
-This is where you can set how aggressively Newsbin filters files that it suspects as being spam.
+Newsbin Pro has added spam filtering features that can auto-detect if a post is likely to be spam or even viruses.
+The newsreader can exclude suspect posts can include RAR files that are encrypted, password protected, and especially those that are hiding executable files inside them.
+When an executable is hidden inside a RAR archive, it is usually a trojan just waiting to make your computer part of a botnet or worse.
+Spam Filters is where you can set how aggressively Newsbin Pro will work to filter downloads that it suspects as being spam.

-You'll find settings for your network here, including options for limiting the speed of downloads.
-This can be useful for some individuals that want to reduce the bandwidth usage of Newsbin.
+You'll find settings for your network connections here, including settings for limiting the speed of downloads.
+This can be useful for some individuals that want to reduce the bandwidth usage of the Newsbin newsreader.

 Settings: Poster Settings

 Newsbin is able to create a blacklist of posters that you do not want to read, or want the news client to ignore.
 This is a popular anti-spam feature that can be the key to enjoying better browsing.

 Sometimes the newsreader software will ask for confirmation when a certain action is performed.
 The most obvious time that this happens is when you're exiting the program.
 It will ask you to click if you are really sure that you want to exit.
 If you're sick of it asking you such questions you can turn that off here.